alemart/speedy-vision/README.md

 `SpeedyFeatureDetector.max: number | undefined`

 Used to cap the number of keypoints: Speedy will return the best keypoints (according to their scores) up to this number.
 If it's `undefined`, no such limit will be applied.

+##### SpeedyFeatureDetector.useBufferedDownloads

+`SpeedyFeatureDetector.useBufferedDownloads: boolean`

+Used to optimize the download of data from the GPU when working with dynamic media (e.g., videos).
+This saves you some time by returning the keypoints of the previous frame of the video, which are likely to be almost identical to the keypoints of the current frame (i.e., there is a 1-frame delay).
+This is set to `true` by default.
+You may set it to `false` when you don't intend to be calling the feature detector continuously.
+This option has no effect no static media.

 ##### SpeedyFeatureDetector.enhance()